-- In summary, the owners of the buildings under construction at 6a, 6b, 6c, and 6d were all invoiced by Kassiou for the completion of the framed stage when the required works had not been completed. - 11.
-It is noted that the Regulations provide that the frame stage is completed when "a building frame is completed", not just the walls upon which the frame sits (regulation 41HA(2)). - 12.
-It is commonly the view of building certifiers that the building frame is not completed until all framework, including floors, walls and the roof, has been completed. - 13.
-Kassiou failed to complete the building works in accordance with the due date of their contracts and caused significant financial loss to the owners. - 14.
+- 11. In summary, the owners of the buildings under construction at 6a, 6b, 6c, 6d and 6e were all invoiced by Kassiou for the completion of the framed stage when the required works had not been completed. - 12.
+It is noted that the Regulations provide that the frame stage is completed when "a building frame is completed", not just the walls upon which the frame sits (regulation 41HA(2)). - 13.
+It is commonly the view of building certifiers that the building frame is not completed until all framework, including floors, walls and the roof, has been completed. - 14.
+Kassiou failed to complete the building works in accordance with the due date of their contracts and caused significant financial loss to the owners. - 15.
 Kassiou's conduct has had a detrimental impact on the owners of the buildings which were the subject of the audit.
-They paid for the frame stage when the building work was not completed. - 15.
-In relation to the building works at Albert St, Kassiou undertook works which were not in accordance with the Building Permit contrary to section 55 of the Act.
-The works undertaken related to footings which were a "structural" change to the footings. - 16.
-This alleged breach relates to changes to the "in force" Building Permit without applying for an amended building permit before carrying out the changes.
+They paid for the frame stage when the building work was not completed. - 16.
+In relation to the building works at Lasiandra Ave and Albert St, Kassiou undertook works which were not in accordance with the current Building Permits contrary to section 55 of the Act.
+The Lasiandra Ave works undertaken related to block core-fill reinforcement which did

+- not conform to the approved plans and specifications.
+The Albert St works undertaken related to footings which were a "structural" change to the footings. - 17.
+These alleged breaches relate to changes to the "in force" Building Permits without applying for an amended building permit before carrying out the changes.